96boards/opencv-color-tracking-demo/README.md

             # CHAIN_APPROX_SIMPLE to return less contour points (faster/less memory)
             contours0 = cv2.findContours(mask,cv2.RETR_EXTERNAL,cv2.CHAIN_APPROX_SIMPLE)[-2]
 ```
 Various kernel sizes and erode/dialate functions from OpenCV are encouraged to be experimented with, with the goal of decreasing the time taken to process each frame.
 Current implementation is around 65-70mS per frame.
 The faster each frame is processed, the tracking algorithm can then be tightened up for more accurate tracking.
 I would also be interested in seeing and testing creative solutions that can decrease this loop time.
 A faster and more expensive camera could a quick way to increase accuracy.
 I started out with a simple off-the-shelf USB camera that's only 30 fps.
+Another option is to redesign and create a multi-threading solution that captures frames in parallel to the frame processing.

 # Other notes